Landsat program: History

 The program was initially called the Earth Resources Technology Satellites Program, which was used from 1966 to 1975.
 In 1975, the name was changed to Landsat.
-In 1979, President of the United States Jimmy Carter's Presidential Directive 54 transferred Landsat operations from NASA to National Oceanic and Atmospheric Administration (NOAA), recommended development of a long term operational system with four additional satellites beyond Landsat 3, and recommended transition to private sector operation of Landsat.
+In 1979, Jimmy Carter's Presidential Directive 54 transferred Landsat operations from NASA to the National Oceanic and Atmospheric Administration (NOAA), recommended development of a long-term operational system with four additional satellites beyond Landsat 3, and recommended transition to private sector operation of Landsat.
 This occurred in 1985 when the Earth Observation Satellite Company (EOSAT), a partnership of Hughes Aircraft Company and RCA, was selected by NOAA to operate the Landsat system with a ten-year contract.
 EOSAT operated Landsat 4 and Landsat 5, had exclusive rights to market Landsat data, and was to build Landsats 6 and 7.

-In 1989, this transition had not been fully completed when NOAA's funding for the Landsat program was due to run out (NOAA had not requested any funding, and U.S. Congress had appropriated only six months of funding for the fiscal year) and NOAA directed that Landsat 4 and Landsat 5 be shut down.
+In 1989, this transition had not been fully completed when NOAA's funding for the Landsat program was due to run out (NOAA had not requested any funding, and the U.S. Congress had appropriated only six months of funding for the fiscal year), and NOAA directed that Landsat 4 and Landsat 5 be shut down.

 The head of the newly formed National Space Council, Vice President Dan Quayle, noted the situation and arranged emergency funding that allowed the program to continue with the data archives intact.

 Again in 1990 and 1991, Congress provided only half of the year's funding to NOAA, requesting that agencies that used Landsat data provide the funding for the other six months of the upcoming year.

-In 1992, various efforts were made to procure funding for follow on Landsats and continued operations, but by the end of the year EOSAT ceased processing Landsat data.
+In 1992, various efforts were made to procure funding for follow-on Landsats and continued operations, but by the end of the year, EOSAT ceased processing Landsat data.
 Landsat 6 was finally launched on 5 October 1993, but was lost in a launch failure.
 Processing of Landsat 4 and 5 data was resumed by EOSAT in 1994.
 NASA finally launched Landsat 7 on 15 April 1999.

-The value of the Landsat program was recognized by Congress in October 1992 when it passed the Land Remote Sensing Policy Act (Public Law 102-555) authorizing the procurement of Landsat 7 and assuring the continued availability of Landsat digital data and images, at the lowest possible cost, to traditional and new users of the data.
+Congress recognized the value of the Landsat program in October 1992 when it passed the Land Remote Sensing Policy Act (Public Law 102-555), authorizing the procurement of Landsat 7 and assuring the continued availability of Landsat digital data and images, at the lowest possible cost, to traditional and new users of the data.